 \subsection{Related Work}

-\textbf{Auto-bidding with constraints.} A growing body of work investigates bidding strategies in repeated auctions under value maximization with constraints \citep{aggarwal2019autobidding, he2021unified, feng2023online, guo2024generative, aggarwal2025no}. \citet{aggarwal2019autobidding} provides an optimal bidding framework for truthful auctions, which is later extended by \citet{he2021unified} to a framework using reinforcement learning.
-Building on this line of work, \citet{guo2024generative} employs this framework to develop a diffusion-based bidding algorithm.
-However, these approaches lack strong theoretical guarantees on reward performance.
-Among the works that provide such guarantees, \citet{aggarwal2025no} proposes no-regret algorithms for non-truthful auctions against the best Lipschitz-continuous bidding strategy. \citet{feng2023online}, establishes a no-regret algorithm for truthful auctions against the offline optimum.
-Nevertheless, these works assume that item values are known prior to the auction.
-In contrast, our paper removes this assumption by incorporating uncertainty quantification, adapting the algorithm in \citet{feng2023online} to settings with unknown values and non-i.i.d. data.
+\textbf{Auto-bidding with constraints.} A growing body of work investigated bidding strategies in repeated auctions under value maximization with constraints \citep{aggarwal2019autobidding, he2021unified, feng2023online, guo2024generative, aggarwal2025no}. \citet{aggarwal2019autobidding} provided an optimal bidding framework for truthful auctions, which was later extended by \citet{he2021unified} to a framework using reinforcement learning.
+Building on this line of work, \citet{guo2024generative} employed this framework to develop a diffusion-based bidding algorithm.
+However, these approaches lacked strong theoretical guarantees on reward performance.
+Among the works that provided such guarantees, \citet{aggarwal2025no} proposed no-regret algorithms for non-truthful auctions against the best Lipschitz-continuous bidding strategy. \citet{feng2023online} established a no-regret algorithm for truthful auctions against the offline optimum.
+Nevertheless, these works assumed that item values were known prior to the auction.
+In contrast, our paper removed this assumption by incorporating uncertainty quantification, adapting the algorithm in \citet{feng2023online} to settings with unknown values and non-i.i.d. data.